Skip to content

 metadata:

-name: gnmi-onchange
+name: gnmi-get

 namespace: default